CS2103AUG2016-W11-C4/main/docs/UserGuide.md

 In general, you may use this format to undo various number of changes.<br>
 `undo [LAST STEPS]`
- * LAST STEPS refer to the number of steps to undo, starting from the lastest step.
+ * LAST STEPS refer to the number of steps to undo, starting from the latest step.

 If you simply type:
 `undo`